-We calculate the predictions of branching ratios and the forward-backward asymmetries of $B\to K^*_2\mu^{\pm}\tau^{\mp}$ decays for the allowed NP parameter space.
-In order to do that, we choose a benchmark point from each of the plots which could give the maximum allowed values of the observables.
-From the left plot of Fig.~\ref{fig1}, we pick $h^{22}_Lh^{33}_L = -0.007$ whereas from the right plot, we choose $h^{23}_Lh^{32}_L = 0.033$.
-At $90\%$ C.L., we find the maximum values of branching fractions to be
+Now we calculate the maximum values of branching ratios and forward-backward asymmetries of $B\to K^*_2\mu^{\pm}\tau^{\mp}$ decays for the allowed NP parameter space.
+In order to do that, we scan over the allowed regions and find the benchmark point from each of the plots.
+From the left plot of Fig.~\ref{fig1}, we find $h^{22}_Lh^{33}_L = 0.025$ whereas from the right plot we get $h^{23}_Lh^{32}_L = 0.042$.
+At these values, we find the maximum values of branching fractions to be